git-developer/signal-mqtt/README.md

   defaulting to `signal/out` for outgoing and `signal/in` for incoming messages
 - The JSON RPC method, e.g. `send` or `receive`
 - An optional list of parameters.
 Each parameter is composed of a name and a value.
-  The parameters may be in any order.
+  Parameters may be in any order.

 #### Value encoding
-Some parameter values, e.g. an international account number or a base64 encoded group id, include special characters which are forbidden as part of an MQTT topic.
+Some parameter values, e.g. an international account number or a group id, include special characters which are forbidden as part of an MQTT topic.
 Thus, all values in parameter topics are percent-encoded (aka URL-encoded).